chinapedia/wikipedia.abstract.en/Page/Dead_Sea.md

 Jordan

-Kempinski_Hotel_Ishtar_-_Dead_Sea_-_Jordan.jpgian shore]] On the Jordanian side, nine international franchises have opened seaside resort hotels near the King Hussein Bin Talal Convention Center, along with resort apartments, on the eastern shore of the Dead Sea.
+ian shore]] On the Jordanian side, nine international franchises have opened seaside resort hotels near the King Hussein Bin Talal Convention Center, along with resort apartments, on the eastern shore of the Dead Sea.
 The 9 hotels have boosted the Jordanian side's capacity to 2,800 rooms.[50]

 On November 22, 2015, the Dead Sea panorama road was included along with 40 archaeological locations in Jordan, to become live on Google Street View.[51]